 One popular myth is that the pyramid was built by slaves.
 This is simply not true.
 The workers who built the pyramid were paid for their labor and were well-treated by their Egyptian overseers.
 In fact, many of the workers were recruited from neighboring countries and were eager to work on such a prestigious project.

 Another common myth is that the pyramid was built using secret techniques that are now lost to history.
 This too is false.
 The methods used to build the pyramid are actually quite simple and have been well-documented by archaeologists.
-The ancient Egyptians simply used large blocks of stone and lots of manpower to construct the pyramid.

 So, next time you hear someone spouting off about the mysteries of the Great Pyramid of King Khufu, be sure to set them straight!